Kamaladevi Chattopadhyay: 1950s and beyond

-Around this time she became concerned at the possibility that the introduction of Western methods of Factory-based(machinary) mass production in India as part of Nehru's vision for India's development would affect traditional artisans, especially women in the unorganised sectors.
-She set up a series of crafts museums to hold and archive India's indigenous arts and crafts that served as a storehouse for indigenous know how.
+Around this time she became concerned at the possibility that the introduction of Western methods of factory-based (machinery) mass production in India as part of Nehru's vision for India's development would affect traditional artisans, especially women in the unorganised sectors.
+She set up a series of crafts museums to hold and archive India's indigenous arts and crafts that served as a storehouse for indigenous know-how.
 This included the Theater Crafts Museum in Delhi.

 She equally promoted arts and crafts, and instituted the National Awards for Master Craftsmen, and the culmination of her enterprising spirit led to the setting up of Central Cottage Industries Emporia throughout the nation to cater to the tastes of a nation, rising to its ancient glory.

-In 1964 she started the Natya Institute of Kathak and Choreography (NIKC), Bangalore, under the aegis of Bharatiya Natya Sangh, affiliated to the UNESCO.
-Its present director is famous danseuse Maya Rao.
+In 1964 she started the Natya Institute of Kathak and Choreography (NIKC), Bangalore, under the aegis of Bharatiya Natya Sangh, affiliated to UNESCO.
+Its present director is dancer Maya Rao.

-Chattopadhyay was a woman ahead of her times, she was instrumental in setting up the All India Handicrafts Board, she was also its first chairperson.
-The Crafts Council of India was also the first president of the World Crafts Council, Asia Pacific Region.
+Chattopadhyay was a woman ahead of her time, she was instrumental in setting up the All India Handicrafts Board, and was also its first chairperson.
+She helped to establish the Delhi Craft Council, the Crafts Council of India and the World Crafts Council (WCC).
+She was the first president of the WCC's Asia Pacific Region.

-Chattopadhyay also set up the National School of Drama and later headed the Sangeet Natak Akademi, and also a member of UNESCO.
-Her acclaimed autobiography, Inner Recesses and Outer Spaces: Memoir was published in 1986.
+Chattopadhyay chaired the National School of Drama and later headed the Sangeet Natak Akademi, and was also a member of UNESCO.
+Her autobiography, Inner Recesses and Outer Spaces: Memoir was published in 1986.
 She died on 29 October 1988 in Bombay, aged 85.